Back to School

 Uniforms, Kit and Equipment for School

 School uniforms, kits and equipment can be expensive and with the rising cost of living, we know that extra PE kit or pair of shoes might be out of reach for many.
 Not only are there places that offer free or reduced cost uniform or equipment, but by accessing these and previously used items, we are supporting our environment!
-Here’s a list of the places in Doncaster offering free and reduced cost school uniforms and equipment:
+Here’s a list of some of the places in Doncaster offering free and reduced cost school uniforms and equipment - if you know any others, just fill in the details in our quick uniform bank form and be sure to include times, dates and locations where you can:

-• Pre-Loved Uniform Bank at St Lawrence Church Hatfield- Uniform sales are Wednesday 9 August 12:30-2:30pm, September 4 inside St Lawrence Church, Station Road, Hatfield.
+• Pre-Loved Uniform Bank at St Lawrence Church Hatfield- Uniform sales are inside St Lawrence Church, Station Road, Hatfield.
 Anyone welcome - all items 50p up to a maximum of £5 (fill a bag for a fiver!)
 Lots of generic uniform as well as some stocks or logo items from local primary schools (Delta Woodhouse, Crookesbroom, Sheep Dip, Dunsville, Travis St Lawrence), also local secondary schools (Ash Hill, Trinity, South Axholme, Hungerhill, UTC).
 They also have shoes, winter coats, bags and tights.
+Get in touch, hello@hatfieldstlawrencechurch.com

 • West Road Primary Academy Moorendsoffering uniform for back to school, including t-shirts trousers and jumpers/cardigans.
-Please get in touch directly for more information.
+Please get in touch directly for more information - tel 01302 812734, admin@westrd.doncaster.sch.uk.

-• Thorne and Moorends Uniform Bank- Open day Saturday 19 August, 11am-2pm, Thorne Old People's Welfare Centre.
+• Thorne and Moorends Uniform Bank- Thorne Old People's Welfare Centre.
+Get in touch, t.a.m.schooluniformbank@gmail.com

-• Harworth and Bircotes Uniform Swap Shop- Preloved uniform can be found at Harworth and Bircotes Town Hall, Friday 18 August, 10am-1pm.
-All local uniforms can be noted (please donate by 14 August).
-In partnership with Tickhill Lions, stationary is also available.
+• Harworth and Bircotes Uniform Swap Shop- Preloved uniform can be found at Harworth and Bircotes Town Hall - visit their Facebook page for more info.

-• Grace Church Doncaster will be having Coffee and cake + pre owned Hayfield infants and juniors uniform event, on August 18 at 1.30 in The Zone, 6 Priory Place Doncaster DN1 1AA.
-Free all welcome
+• Grace Church Doncaster will be having Coffee and cake + pre owned Hayfield infants and juniors uniform event in The Zone, 6 Priory Place Doncaster DN1 1AA.
+Contact for more info.

 Accessing free school meals